matrix-org/rageshake/README.md

 Submission endpoint: this is where applications should send their reports.

-The body of the request should be a JSON object with the following fields:
+The body of the request should be a multipart form-data submission, with the following form field names.
+(For backwards compatibility, it can also be a JSON object, but multipart is preferred as it allows more efficient transfer of the logs.)

 * `text`: A textual description of the problem.
 Included in the `details.log.gz` file.